tenant dies in your rental property

 Step 4: Communicate With The Executor

-The executor will be a big part of making sure that you can smoothly retake control of your rental property, so you want to be sure to establish a strong relationship from the beginning.
-They will be dealing with many aspects of the late tenant’s estate, but that should not stop you from actively working with them when necessary.
+The executor will be a big part of ensuring you can smoothly retake control of your rental property, so you want to establish a strong relationship from the beginning.
+They will deal with many aspects of the late tenant’s estate, but that should not stop you from actively working with them when necessary.
 It’s part of their responsibility as an estate executor.

-In some cases, an estate will not yet have an executor, so you will need to work with an assigned individual or a probate court to deal with your lease and rental-related issues.
+Sometimes, an estate has not yet set up an executor, so you must work with an assigned individual or a probate court to deal with your lease and rental-related issues.
 Contact housing authorities and your local jurisdiction for direction if you’re not sure who else to contact in the case of a tenant’s death.

 Step 5: Be Patient With The Process